Structure, concepts, and terminology

 *Images* are both the image files themselves as well as their associated metadata.

-An Object represents any object/thing (animal, person, vehicle, etc.) that was identified in the image.
-Each Object will have a “bounding box”, or rectangle defining its bounds and location within the Image.
+An *Object* represents any object/thing (animal, person, vehicle, etc.) that was identified within the image.
+Each *Object* will have a “bounding box”, or rectangle defining its extent and location within the *Image*.